Tuesday, December 01, 2015

-The 2013 Chuska Challenge will be based at Red Valley-Cove High School this fall, giving riders some of the best mountain biking in the Four Corners.
-This year's Chuska route will include spectacular riding, beginning at just over 6,000 feet elevation and climbing into the range on tribal roads and old logging routes.
-Riders may opt for rides of 25 miles, on up to 50 miles depending on their skills and interest.
+The 2015 Chuska Challenge will be based in the Chuska Mountains, near Roof Butte, giving riders some of the best mountain biking in the Four Corners.
+This year's Chuska route will include spectacular riding, beginning at just over 8,000 feet elevation and climbing into the range on tribal roads and old logging routes.
+Riders may opt for rides of varying lengths, depending on their skills and interest.
 The most advanced route climbs to 9,800 feet at the summit of Roof Butte.
 Routes range from 20-50 miles, novice to advanced, but even that guidelines gives you plenty of flexibility to add and adjust to your ride as you go.
 We like to think that this freedom to create your own ride helps make the Chuska a really nice ride for all ability levels.

 All routes include aid stations, which will be well-stocked with great-tasting fuel and plenty of fluids.
-Kathy's Chuska-famous pasta salad will be one of the personal touches you'll enjoy on the trail.
 Along the way, you will find plenty of course support from our great volunteers, the Navajo Rangers and Red Valley ALERT team.
-You'll find stunning fall colors across the reservation highcountry.
+You'll find stunning fall colors across the Chuska highcountry.

-The registration rates are great for early registration - just $30 for adults and $10 for youth.
-You can sign up at the active.com link at: http://www.active.com/red-valley-az/cycling/mountain-biking/chuska-challenge-2015 .
-Registration includes a light pre-ride breakfast, well-stocked aid stations all day, a hearty dinner and entertainment at the finish.
-Camping is available on Friday and Saturday nights on the high school campus.
+The registration rates are $50 for adults and $20 for youth.
+You can sign up at the active.com link at http://www.active.com/red-valley-az/cycling/mountain-biking/chuska-challenge-2015 .
+Registration includes a Chuska t-shirt, light pre-ride breakfast, a stunning Chuska poster, well-stocked aid stations all day, a hearty dinner and entertainment throughout..
+Camping is available on Friday and Saturday nights.

 Where in the World is Red Valley?

 Red Valley, Arizona (zip code 86544).
-Red Valley is at the base of the Chuska Mountains, just to the east of Buffalo Pass on Navajo Route 13.
+Red Valley is on the eastern flank of the Chuska Mountains, just to the east of Buffalo Pass on Navajo Route 13.
 Red Valley is one hour from Chinle, Farmington or T'iis Nazbas, 1 1/2 from Cortez, two hours from Gallup, Durango, Window Rock or Kayenta, three from Tuba and about four from Flagstaff or Page.
 If you have any trouble or need directions, call Jim at (608) 201-8175.

 Check out the pictures on the website to get a look at past Chuska rides.
 Go to "Photo Albums" on the home page and scroll down to the pictures of the Chuska.
 You can also find out more about the work of NavajoYES throughout the site.

 We would like to encourage everyone to register online.
-But if that does not work for you and you would like to do a paper registration, please contact Tom by e-mail at firstname.lastname@example.org.
+But if that does not work for you and you would like to do a paper registration, please contact Tom.
 Thanks.